manwar/perlweeklychallenge-club/challenge-287/atschneid/README.md

 > Input: $str = "aaaaa"</br>
 > Output: 2</br>

 Ok.
 Seems easy enough ... until you start to think about it.
-All of the operations makes things easier.
-So like, if your password isn't long enough, and you need to add some extra character types (uppercase, lowercase, numeral) then you can add those as the extra chars.
+All of the operations having the same cost certainly makes things easier.

+So if your password isn't long enough, and you need to add some extra character types (uppercase, lowercase, numeral) then you can add those as the extra chars.
 Or if you have some 3-consecutive chars, you can change some of them to upper/lower case letters or numbers as needed to fill things out.

-So in the broadly general case, you find out how many changes you need to make, and you can count those towards the missing character types.
+In the broadly general case, you find out how many changes you need to make, and you can count those towards the missing character types.

+Unless ...

-Unless ... it is easier to think about changing a character than adding a character (or deleting one), because it either doesn't make a difference or is cheaper.
+It is easier to think about changing a character than adding a character (or deleting one), because it either doesn't make a difference or is cheaper.
 Like say you have five consecutives 'A's : 'AAAAA'.
 You could try to break it up by adding a character, say try 'AABAAA' -- but now you need another to break up the final three.
 Instead you can *change* the middle one: 'AABAA' and fix it in one step.

 The exception being when we need to satisfy the 6 character minimum.
 Then we'll want to add chars.
 But then we need to be careful that we get the right answer when we have consecutive chars.